naustica/visoa21/README.md

 ## visoa21
-This website offers a fully comprehensive overview of Open Access implementation at publicly funded Universities of Applied Sciences and the Arts.
+This website offers a fully comprehensive overview of Open Access implementation at publicly funded Universities of Applied Sciences and the Arts in Germany.

 https://visoa21.herokuapp.com